Want to know when the best time to visit Bruges is? Don’t miss this step by step guide to help you plan your trip.

 Autumn arrives in September, sticking around until late November.

-Key Events and Things to Do in Bruges in Autumn
+Key Events and Things to Do in Autumn

 - Cheesemarket – a market with more than 50 stalls devoted to cheese?
 Uh, could anything be better?